 Can-lights sit flush with the ceiling of your living space but are actually recessed up into the attic.
 It’s very important to make sure that these are actually sealed by themselves rather than trying to use any sort of spray fall around them.
 The reasons being that there are electrical processes involved.
 We never want to compromise any of that kind of material with anything that is flammable.

 Through our work, we have found that in The Villages, can-lights are almost exclusively used to light lanais, and they are almost always unsealed and allow the air between the two spaces to mix one way some installation contractors mitigate.
 We install a cone above each can-light, allowing the area to be sealed from the rest of the attic, and not be touched by the new blown-in insulation.
 That’s not a bad way to accomplish the goal of sealing it, but it’s preferable to buy pre-sealed can-lights and install them to replace the existing can-lights in the space.

 Many of these sealed the can-lights are actually LED, more energy-efficient, and in the long run saving you money on your power bill.
 As licensed electrical contractors in Florida, we can offer solutions like installing these sealed can-lights, which can accomplish better energy savings.

 SEALING THE ATTIC ENTRANCE POINT

-Here within our five points the prep work is everything.
-The blown in insulation portion is actually the easiest part of the job, but if the preparation is not done properly you will be setting yourself up for a long list of problems in the future.
-Make sure you work with trustworthy and detail oriented technicians to save yourself the headaches.
-If you have any questions, please feel free to give our office a call at 352-224-3708 or visit us online at kalosflorida.com/installation.
+As you can see within our five points, the prep work is everything.
+The blown-in insulation portion is actually the easiest part of the job.
+However, if your contractor fails to prepare for the job, you will be setting yourself up for a long list of problems in the future.
+Make sure you work with trustworthy and detail-oriented technicians to save yourself any headaches.
+If you have any questions, please feel free to give our office a call at 352-224-3708.